tl-its-umich-edu/course-inventory/README.md

   The `yoyo-migrations` library will obtain this value by using the [`getpass.getuser` function](https://docs.python.org/3/library/getpass.html) from the Python standard library.

-  With the above two variables set, the `env` block in the `.yml` will look something like this:
+  With the above two variables set, the `env` block in the YAML file will look something like this:

     ```yaml
       - env: